 Since October 1, 2014, I hold the chair of Rhetoric at the Department of Literature, Uppsala University.
-I am a member of the editorial board of Glänta and of the board of the Swedish Ernst Cassirer Society.

-Please also visit Mats Rosengren's external homepage
+Please also visit my external homepage.

 Finns även på